 Do I have power over the next drink?

-Can I control the amount I drink after I take that first drink?
+Can I control how much I drink once I start?

-What happens when I try to limit the amount I drink?
+What happens when I try to control how much I drink?

 When I take a drink, I want another and another and another....